Himachal man who lost his memory reunited with family after 45 years | Entertainment

 - India

-A 16-year-old boy from Himachal's Sirmaur district, who went missing after losing his memory due to a head injury, was reunited with his family members after 45 years following another head bump that brought his memory back.
+Just 16 went he went missing after losing his memory due to a head injury, a 61-year-old has been reunited with his family following another head bump that brought it all back, a miracle story from Himachal Pradesh that could be straight out of a Bollywood playbook.

-Heart-touching scenes were witnessed when Rikhi, now known as Ravi Chaudhary, returned to his native Nadi village, near Nahan, last week, along with his wife and children.
-The family members of Rikhi were in tears as they believed that he was no more.
+Rikhi then and Ravi Chaudhary now returned to Nadi village in Sirmaur district last week with his wife and children.
+It had been 45 years and the family could scarcely believe he was back in their midst.

-Rikhi was given a warm welcome with musical instruments and flowers by his family members and villagers as he reunited with his brother and sisters -- Durga Ram, Chander Mohan, Chandramani, Kaushalya Devi, Kala Devi and Sumitra Devi -- who were in tears to see him alive after more than four decades.
+There was music, flowers and tears as villagers and family members welcomed their Rikhi.
+His siblings -- Durga Ram, Chander Mohan, Chandramani, Kaushalya Devi, Kala Devi and Sumitra Devi - broke down to see the brother they had given up for dead alive after all these years, said cousin and local Nadi man Rudra Sharma.
+"Such instances are rare.
+There is so much happiness in the family and in the village," Sharma told PTI.

-Rikhi sought help from a college student to locate Sataun, and they came across a phone number of a cafe while searching for Nadi village and Sataun on Google.
-Rikhi called the number and interacted with a person named Rudra Prakash.
-As the word travelled, one of Rikhi's relatives, MK Chaubey, acknowledged Rikhi's faded past, and he was united with his family members in Nadi after other details were correlated.
+Rikhi called the number and interacted with a person named Rudra Prakash, a village elder.

+As word travelled, one of Rikhi's relatives, M K Chaubey, remembered the distant past and he was finally united with his family members on November 15.

-''Though nothing is impossible, such cases of memory restoration after injury have been rarely documented, and the exact cause could be known after medical investigation of the brain'', mental health expert Dr Aaditya Sharma told PTI on Friday.
+''Though nothing is impossible, such cases of memory restoration after injury have been rarely documented.
+The exact cause can be known after medical investigations and brain scans,'' mental health expert Dr Aaditya Sharma told PTI.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)